 Our results indeed differ from \eqref{schwinger} with $m_e$ set to zero.
 We find that the energy density in excitations, ${\cal E}$, grows with time as ${\cal E}\propto g^4E^4 t^4$ where $g$ is the non-Abelian coupling constant (see also \cite{Akhmedov:2014doa, Akhmedov:2014hfa}).
 We also examine the number density of particles in the leading adiabatic approximation~\cite{Dabrowski:2016tsx} and find that it is not well-defined as there is a zero frequency mode at all times for which the particle number density diverges.
 The total number density, found by integrating over all excitation modes, also diverges.

 In Sec.~\ref{setup} we set up the basic framework, identifying the background field and the small excitations.
 Here we also discuss some limitations of our setup.
 Sec.~\ref{modes} diagonalizes the Hamiltonian by expanding the quantum fields in modes.
 We find it convenient to discretize the modes for numerical analysis (Sec.~\ref{discretization}).
 The quantum analysis is reduced to a classical analysis in Sec.~\ref{cqc}, following which we numerically evaluate the spectral energy density and the total energy in quantum excitations as a function of time in Sec.~\ref{energydensity}.
 The number density of quantum excitations is discussed in Sec.~\ref{numberdensity} and shown to diverge for all times due to the presence of a zero frequency mode.
+Sec. ~\ref{adiabatic} briefly considers the case of adiabatically turning on the external field.
 We conclude in Sec.~\ref{conclusions}.